mbaumer/us_hep_funding/docs/_states/MN.md

 [Back to top](#top)
 ## MN-04 -- Rep. Betty McCollum (D) -- [Wikipedia](https://en.wikipedia.org/wiki/MN-04)
 ### Committees
-Betty McCollum is the #10 Republican on the House Committee on Appropriations
+Betty McCollum is the #10 Democrat on the House Committee on Appropriations

 ### HEP Grants
 ```